AdeebNqo/ToCT/OWLSIZ/README.md

 # What's in here

 - Numbered list of all the texts used the OWLSIZ evaluation (**NumberedEvaluatedTexts.tsv**)
-- The verbaliser's input, chosen template for each input, and the generated text output (**VerbaliserInputOutput.txt**)
+- Quick access to examples of verbaliser's input, chosen template for each input, and the generated text output (**VerbaliserInputOutput.txt**)

 # More details